To kafe tis Charas: Plot

-The story begins in Athens, with Chara Chaska (Renia Louizidou), a single mother who works at an advertising agency.
-When her boyfriend and fellow co-worker steals her ideas for a campaign and gets promoted instead of her, she decides to quit her job and move with her 10-year-old daughter Valia (Effie Rassia) to the remote mountain village of Kolokotronitsi (Κολοκοτρωνίτσι, named after Theodoros Kolokotronis), in Arcadia, where she has just inherited some property.
+The story begins in Athens, with Chara Chaska, a single mother who works at an advertising agency.
+When her boyfriend and fellow co-worker steals her ideas for a campaign and gets promoted instead of her, she decides to quit her job and move with her 10-year-old daughter Valia (Effie Rassia) to the remote mountain village of Kolokotronitsi (named after Theodoros Kolokotronis), in Arcadia, where she has just inherited some property.

-Chara's hopes for a peaceful life away from the cutthroat environment of the big city are quickly dashed when she meets the village's traditionalist and misogynist mayor Periandros Popotas (Περίανδρος Πώποτας), who has a pathological hatred of everything "modern" and views the very presence of an Athenian woman with an illegitimate child in his village as a threat to his idyllic community's motto of "Order and Morality" (Τάξις και Ηθική).
-A British-educated folklorist with a mysterious past, Periandros lives with his ten-year-old son Emmanuel, who develops a crush on Valia, and their housekeeper Tasia.
+Chara's hopes for a peaceful life away from the cutthroat environment of the big city are quickly dashed when she meets the village's traditionalist and misogynist mayor Periandros Popotas, who has a pathological hatred of everything "modern" and views the very presence of an Athenian woman with an illegitimate child in his village as a threat to his idyllic community's motto of "Order and Morality".
+A British-educated folklorist with a mysterious past, Periandros lives with his ten-year-old son Emmanouil, who develops a crush on Valia, and their housekeeper Tasia.

-Popotas is particularly outraged at Chara's plans to open a modern cafeteria (which she calls "To cafe tis Charas", literally "The cafe of joy", a pun on her name) and rallies the villagers to boycott her.
+Popotas is particularly outraged at Chara's plans to open a modern cafeteria and rallies the villagers to boycott her.

 The first season focuses on Chara's struggle to open her café against Periandros' machinations and follows her slowly winning the villagers over to her side, culminating in her attempt to unseat Popotas at municipal elections in the penultimate episode.
 The second season explores the protagonists' backstories, through the arrival in the village of various characters from their past.
-The third season has Chara and Periandros develop feelings for each other, and follows their doomed efforts to find a way to live to together despite their deeply contrasting beliefs.
+The third season has Chara and Periandros develop feelings for each other, and follows their doomed efforts to find a way to live together despite their deeply contrasting beliefs.
 Season 4, set 14 years after the third season's cliffhanger ending, follows a now adult Valia returning to the village to investigate the cafés destruction in a mysterious fire.

 Other characters include Periandros' sister, Stavroula, her adulterous, lazy and linguistically challenged husband, Vangellis, who as the village's coffee house owner is also Chara's main competitor, the village idiot Trelantonis whom Chara takes in, the bakers, Lefteris and Kanella, who have a long-running feud with the greengrocers, Tasos and Chaido over a fig tree (only to have their feud resolved when their children, Billy and Gogo get together and eventually marry), the village's priest Papa-Triantafyllos and his gossiping wife Marika and Aglaia, the wacky teacher who is madly in love with Periandros and fantasizes about marrying him.

 About the village

 The village features a square where its bakery, its greengrocers, its primary school and the city hall are all located.
-A number of neighboring villages are also mentioned many times in the series: Megalochori (lit.
-Big Village), the biggest village of the region, Ano and Kato Kremasta (lit.
-Upper and Lower Dangling) and Pera Rachoula.
+A number of neighboring villages are also mentioned many times in the series: Megalochori, the biggest village of the region, Ano and Kato Kremasta and Pera Rachoula.